 Master of Arts in Counseling (MAC) Degree Program

 The Master of Arts in Counseling is a degree program designed to give a rich foundation in theology and counseling.
-We have partnered with the Christian Counseling & Educational Foundation (CCEF), a pioneer in biblical counseling who brings 50 years of leadership and experience in the field.
+It is done in collaboration with the Christian Counseling & Educational Foundation (CCEF), a pioneer in biblical counseling who brings 50 years of leadership and experience in the field.

 Our program combines academic studies and practical training to equip you to better help those in need—whatever your calling.
 Graduates provide Christ-centered care as informal or professional counselors.